jackspaniel/yukon/README.md

 2. __templateExt:__ default template extension
 3. __contentType:__ 'html' and 'json' are the only current values
 4. __preProcessor:__ use this function to manipulate query params or other business logic before back-end data-gathering
-5. __postProcessor__: use this function to process data returned from back-end data-gathering, before calling template or sending back to client as JSON
+5. __postProcessor__: use this function to process data returned from back-end data-gathering, before calling the template or sending the renderData back to the client as JSON
 6. __error:__ set to a string or an Error() instance to get the framework to call next(error)

-*this property is added to nodule defaults by the parallel-api plugin*
-7. __apiCalls:__ array of API calls to made in parallel for this nodule, see the section below for details what constitutes an API call.
+7. __apiCalls:__ array of API calls to made in parallel for this nodule, see the section below for details what constitutes an API call. *this property is added to nodule defaults by the parallel-api plugin*

 <br>NOTE: global or semi-global calls like getProfile, getGlobalNav, etc. can be added to this array in the preData middleware.

 ### API-specific properties added by the parallel-api plugin (plugins/parallel-api/index.js - config.apiDefaults)